syncfusion-content/maui-docs/MAUI/DataGrid/Summaries.md

 ![DataGrid with formatting in caption summary row](Images\Caption-Summary\ShowSummaryInRow.png)

-The group caption text format can be customized by setting the `SfDataGrid.GroupCaptionTextFormat` property.
-The following code example illustrates how to customize group caption text in the data grid:
+You can customize the group caption text format by setting the `SfDataGrid.GroupCaptionTextFormat` property.
+The code example below illustrates how to customize the group caption text in the data grid:

 {% tabs %}
 {% highlight xaml%}